 The wood polished handrails with brass zigzag design and glorious wood paneling are among the original features of this room.

-This large beautiful etched mirror faces forward towards the bar.
+This large beautiful etched mirror faced forward towards the bar.